angelsolaorbaiceta/InkUnits/Documentation/Configuration.md

 ```

 ## Same System Conversion Factors
-These are the conversion factors to convert between untis belonging to the same unit system.
+These are the conversion factors to convert between untis belonging to the same [unit system](Terminology.md/#unit-system).
 For instance, in the example above there are three factors defined, namely:

 - **cm** = 0.01
 - **dm** = 0.1
 - **m** = 1

 It is important to note that, there must always be a factor of 1 for every unit system.
-The unit with a factor of one is the **base unit**.
+The unit with a factor of one is the [base unit](Terminology.md/#base-unit).
 In the case of _length_ in the _International System_, meters have been chosen to be the base units, but this is arbitrary.
 The fators of other units represent the **number that the magnitude to be converted needs to be multiplied by to be in base units**.
 Thus, if we have centimeters and want to convert to meters, we have to multiply the amount by 0.01, which is the factor in the configuration.
-If we wanted the opposite conversion (from meters to centimeters), we would need to multiply the amount by the opposite factor listed in centimeters, or, what is the same, divide the amount by the factor in centimeters (1 / 0.01 = 100).
+If we wanted the opposite conversion (from meters to centimeters), we would need to multiply the amount by the opposite factor listed in centimeters, or, what is the same, divide the amount by the factor in centimeters (`1 / 0.01 = 100`).

 So, remember:
 - convert from **X** to **base** -> multiply by factor listed in **X**